Famoto/Whispurr/DesignDecisions.md

 - **Whispurr and Signal:** Provides in-app verification methods like QR code scanning and safety numbers for user convenience and secure key authentication.

 **Server Architecture**
-- **Whispurr:** Adopts a zero-knowledge architecture with Sigsum integration, ensuring servers store only public keys and encrypted messages without the ability to tamper or link data.
+- **Whispurr:** Adopts a zero-knowledge architecture, ensuring servers store only public keys and encrypted messages without the ability to tamper or link data.
 - **Signal:** Implements a zero-knowledge model where servers handle message relay and key distribution but rely on centralized infrastructure for key storage and management.